TobikoData/sqlmesh/docs/integrations/dbt.md

 # dbt

-SQLMesh has native support for reading dbt projects.
+SQLMesh has native support for running dbt projects.

 **Note:** This feature is currently under development.
 You can view the [development backlog](https://github.com/orgs/TobikoData/projects/1/views/3) to see what improvements are already planned.
 If you are interested in this feature, we encourage you to try it with your dbt projects and [submit issues](https://github.com/TobikoData/sqlmesh/issues) so we can make it more robust.

 ## Getting started
 ### Reading a dbt project

-Create a SQLMesh project from an existing dbt project by running the `init` command *within the dbt project root directory* and with the `dbt` template option:
+Prepare an existing dbt project to be run by SQLMesh by executing the `sqlmesh init` command *within the dbt project root directory* and with the `dbt` template option:

 ```bash
 $ sqlmesh init -t dbt